liuzikou/Enzyme-assay-app/README.md

 ## Data Format

-The application expects CSV data with:
+The application expects CSV or Excel data with:
+Excel files (`.xlsx` or `.xls`) should contain the same columns as the CSV format.
+The data is read from the **"Table All Cycles"** sheet.
+The first 10 rows and the second column are ignored.
 - First column: Well ID (supports both A1-H12 and A01-H12 formats)
 - Subsequent columns: Measurement values (no time column needed)
 - Number of data points must match the time range setting